 Leather furniture comes with a high price tag.
 If you own such a piece, protect your investment with regular care and use only the appropriate methods to remove stains from leather furniture.
 Otherwise, you could end up with an unsightly mess.
-If cleaning off that leather furniture tires you out, call Molly Maid, a Neighborly company for the rest of your home cleaning needs!
+If cleaning off that leather furniture tires you out, call Molly Maid, a Neighborly company Link opens in a new tab for the rest of your home cleaning needs!
 Call(800) 654-9647 now to connect directly with your local Molly Maid.
 Click here to request service in your area.

 General Leather Care Tips